Mahasarakham University

 MSU is the only Thai university to offer postgraduate programs in paleontology and a Bachelor of Arts in the Khmer language.
-It was the first Isan university to offer a BA accounting and the second to offer PhD courses in the same subject.
+It was the first Isan university to offer a BA in accounting and the second to offer PhD courses in the same subject.
 Its Faculty of Education, the flagship of MSU, was voted Thailand's Best Education Faculty in 2010 by the National Education Office.

 The university is the first Thai higher education institution rated under the QS Stars System for excellence in higher education.
 It has become one of the top 20 universities in Thailand based on the Webometrics Ranking of World Universities.

 History

 The development of Mahasarakham University can be traced back to 1963, when it was known as "Mahasarakham Teacher's Training College".
 On 27 March 1968, it was established as Mahasarakham College of Education for strengthening and expanding higher education in the Northeastern region (Isan) of the nation.
 Located in the outer north area of Maha Sarakham province, a small town right at the center of the region, the college has been responsible for developing quality educators to serve educational institutions of all levels.
 In 1974, the college's status was elevated when it became a regional campus of Srinakharinwirot University.
 At that time, there were four academic faculties: education, humanities, social sciences, and science.